jazzlyj/containers/docker/README.md

     Login Succeeded

+- Logout of the minikube host

-- Create a Secret of type _docker-registry_ which uses the credentials dockerreguser/dockerregpassword for enabling all the nodes in the cluster to authenticate with the private Docker registry.
+- Back on the working host; create a Secret of type _docker-registry_ which uses the credentials dockerreguser/dockerregpassword for enabling all the nodes in the cluster to authenticate with the private Docker registry.

 ```bash
  kubectl create secret docker-registry reg-cred-secret --docker-server=docker-registry:5000 --docker-username=dockerreguser --docker-password=dockerregpassword